News, Events, Publications

 “I reached out to see if Rachel would talk to me about how in the heck she pulled this off.”

-Rachel and Kim Lozano, Editor and Writing Coach, discussed writing from many points of view in Kim’s popular blog and newsletter for writers.
+Rachel and Kim Lozano, Editor and Writing Coach, discussed writing from many (many) points of view in Kim’s popular blog and newsletter for writers.
 Read the interview.

 “You’re free to dream up anything you want,but it always ends up being the one thing you need.”